Inside: Spanish New Year’s activities, and links.

 Coming back to school after the winter break can be rough.
 Create a lesson or two around New Year’s traditions, and you can kick off the new semester with fun activities centered on Latino culture.

-Or consider a real-world task like making resolutions and/or wishes.
+Or maybe consider a real-world task like making resolutions and/or wishes.
 There are plenty of #authres to make these sorts of activities even more meaningful.

 Below, I’ve gathered all kinds of resources, so there should be something for everyone.
 Enjoy!